avsa242/lsm9ds1-spin/README.md

 original C version, so only the functions used in that are implemented.
 There may be settings, such as alternate data refresh rates that the IMU is capable of that aren't implemented here.

-### For the future:
+### Improvements Needed/For the future:
+Like many MCUs, the Propeller lacks hardware floating-point support, and unlike C, so does the SPIN language, really.
+As such, some floating-point objects were used to facilitate representing these non-whole numbers, and some of the lines used to calculate them are quite verbose looking (i.e., difficult to read).
+Even though an end-user using these SPIN methods shouldn't generally need to dissect the operation of them, I would like to investigate simplifying them (and FWIW, the way I've implemented it may not be the greatest to begin with.
+I was simply trying to achieve a match to the output of the original code).

-I _would_ like to rewrite the test method source to operate more interactively.
+I _would_ like to rewrite the lsm9ds1-test-methods.spin test method source to operate more interactively.
 Right now, changing test modes is a matter of changing a variable ("test_mode").
 While this isn't terribly difficult, it means changing the source, reprogramming the Propeller, testing the output, and redoing this every time a different test mode is desired, which is a minor hassle.
+This source started out as just a way to vet the converted source, but I think there is value in having a tool that simply displays live data from the IMU.